Phonics, reading and handwriting

 Our school reading scheme

 At Gurnard Primary School we use a number of different phonically based reading schemes to give the children depth and variety in their reading experiences.
-These include Phonic Bug, Rigby Star and Oxford Reading Tree.

 Books are graded into colour-coded book band levels, and within each level there is a carefully planned progression of books.
 This ensures that each child has a book at exactly the right level for them.
 This fine progression gives children plenty of opportunity to develop their reading skills and master each fine step while moving through the reading programme.